Skip to main content

 NO THINKING!
 JUST DO IT NOW!

-Ah, that sounds great, but that won’t work right?
+Ah, that sounds great, but that won’t work, right?
 Well, actually it does if you keep doing it.

 I started this with little things that aren’t a big deal.
-For example, I went to the grocery store which is close to the dry cleaners where I have clothes to pick up.
+For example, I went to the grocery store, which is close to the dry cleaners, where I have clothes to pick up.
 I wanted to go straight home after grocery shopping because I was hungry and wanted to get a snack and relax, but instead, I just started driving to the dry cleaners without thinking about whether I wanted to do it or not, and I got there and parked and got out of my car.
 I got my clothes and went home.

 There was this sneaky thought trying to get through:

-I drowned that voice out by just driving in the right direction even as my mind was trying to take over.
 I wouldn’t allow myself to entertain the thought of whether or not I wanted to do it.
 Of course I didn’t want to do it, but that doesn’t matter.
-You can’t let that be a factor.

-Now I’ve gotten used to following my own commands about what I’m going to do.
 I never allow myself to think about whether I want to do it or not.
-And because I’ve gotten used to this, my resistance has lowered a lot.
+And, because I’ve gotten used to this, my resistance has lowered significantly.

-Sometimes I reward myself when I’m done with whatever it was I set out to do.
+Sometimes, I reward myself when I’m done with whatever it was I set out to do.
 Isn’t that how you train your dog?
 Good girl!

-Best of all, that voice that says “I don’t want to do that!” has weakened and is barely audible.
+Best of all, that voice that says, “I don’t want to do that!” has weakened and is barely audible.

 Practice mutes that voice and keeps it under your control.

-I do best when I don’t even allow that voice to speak which means I substitute a thought that counteracts it such as “I’m doing it, it only takes 10 minutes, and then I’m free to do what I want.”
-Sometimes I just shout “GO!” and I start.
+I do best when I don’t even allow that voice to speak, which means I substitute a thought that counteracts it, such as “I’m doing it; it only takes 10 minutes, and then I’m free to do what I want.”

 Try this out.
 It’s a lot simpler than trying to analyze why you procrastinate.
-That’s a side path that usually makes it worse, because that activity is a way to procrastinate in and of itself.
+That’s a side path that usually makes it worse because that activity is a way to procrastinate in and of itself.

 Don’t be fooled.
 Action is the only tool that works!
-Now it’s your turn.
-GO!

 See you next week!